ANTOINE PREDOCK, FAIA (1936-)

 1993 - The Evelyn Potter Rose House, aka Turtle Creek House, 5 Willow Wood Circle, Dallas TX.
 Commissioned 1988.
 Built by Thomas S. Byrne; structural, James F. Smith; landscape design, Rosa Findley.
 Featured in GA Houses 42; Architectural Record Houses, April 1994.

 1993 - The Suzannah and Erin David Rosenthal House, 606 North Ardmore Avenue, Manhattan Beach CA. Built by John Lee.
 Featured in Architecture, March 1995; GA Houses 31 and 42.
 Top two photos by Michael Locke.

 1996 - The Frederic B. Horne House, 10 Avalon Avenue, Prides Crossing MA.
 Project architects, Geoffrey Adams and Geoffrey Beebe.
 Featured in GA Houses 37.

 2002 - The Neil Kaminsky House II, aka West Mesa House, 4109 Silvery Minnow Place NW, Albuquerque NM.

 2003 - The Seymour Grufferman and Sue Kimm House, aka Shadow House, 14 Brahma Lane, Santa Fe NM.
-For sale in 2019.
+Sold in 2021.

-2006 - The Miriam Horn and Charles Sabel Vacation House, aka Logjam House, Rio Blanco CO.
+2006 - The Miriam Horn and Charles Sabel Vacation House, aka Logjam House, aka House in Rio Blanco,14101 County Rod 326, Pagosa Springs CO.
+15 acres.
 Designed with Jon Anderson.

 2006 - The Sage House, 222 Mariposa Ranch Road, Taos NM.
 Designed with Jon Anderson.